monstermuffin/muffins-awesome-nas-stack/README.md

 ```yaml
 split_parity_migrate: true
 ```
+> [!NOTE]
-You will need to add this variable most likely if you have an existing MANS setup, please see `vars_example.yml` for any new vars you may be missing from updates.
+> You will need to add this variable most likely if you have an existing MANS setup, please see `vars_example.yml` for any new vars you may be missing from updates.

 ### Run the MANS playbook